Myitian/MoniChromaticTranscendencePathCalculator/README.md

 If the current chroma is a primary chroma, subtract 2 units.
 If the current chroma is a secondary chroma, add 2 units.
 Otherwise, change the current chroma to the nearest primary chroma.

+Consumed upon use.

 ## Chromatic Capacitor

 Stores the primary and secondary chroma values.
 If the current chroma differs from the chroma value in the provided capacitor by 2 units, shift the current chroma 1 unit towards the chroma value in the capacitor.

+Upon use, it returns an empty Chroma Capacitor; therefore, when paired with an appropriate recharging scheme, its operational cost is virtually zero.

 ## Prismatic Core